EvanZimmerman307/Reinforcement-Learning-Stock-Trading-Bot-/README.md

 ---

 ## Results
-- **Individual Agents**: Each DRL algorithm performed well in specific market conditions but had limitations.
+- **Individual Agents**: Some DRL algorithm performed well in specific market conditions but had limitations.
-- **Ensemble Strategies**: Demonstrated improved stability and adaptability, with better risk-adjusted returns compared to individual agents.
+- **Ensemble Strategies**: Demonstrated improved stability, with slightly lower returns compared to the highest performing agents.
 - **Metrics**: Evaluated using cumulative returns, volatility, and max drawdown
 ---